determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ******************

 Optional.
 Specifies whether to refuse an experiment or task if the slots requested exceeds the cluster capacity.
-This option has no effect for kubernetes or slurm clusters.
+This option has no effect for Kubernetes or Slurm clusters.
 If ``false``, only a warning is returned.
 The default value is ``true``.

 ******************
  ``cluster_name``
 ******************

-Optional.: Specify a human readable name for this cluster.
+Optional.
+Specify a human-readable name for this cluster.

 *************************
  ``tensorboard_timeout``